Are Daily Standups Inefficient?

 Although it may not work as a daily standup you can combine it with other standup formats.
 Ensure that you don’t use it as a team therapy.
 Rather, to understand the team’s mental well-being and the blockers they are facing, if any.

-Asynchronous standup
+Asynchronous Standup

 Also known as ‘Async standups’ or ‘Written standups’.
 Here, the team members communicate their updates in written form.
 Such as using email, slack, or Microsoft Teams.

+This allows them to provide updates at a time that is convenient for them.
+It is also best suited for remote teams across various time zones.
+As information and updates are written, it becomes easily searchable and accessible.
 However, asynchronous standups can be ineffective in some cases.
 This could be when meetings require a high level of collaboration and problem-solving or where quick feedback and immediate adaptation are critical.

 With this format, two things are in focus.
 It includes:

-Important progress updates or accomplishments as a team
+Important Progress Updates or Accomplishments as a Team

 Team members share their wins, progress made, or any other positive developments since the last meeting.
 This encourages them to celebrate their achievements and improve their morale.
 It also allows members to acknowledge each other work and contributions.

-Blockers or challenges preventing from moving toward the goal
+Blockers or Challenges Preventing from Moving toward the Goal

 Team members share the obstacles or challenges they are facing while moving forward.
 It can include anything that is hindering their performance.
 Such as technical difficulties, unable to understand any task, or due to any other team member.
 It allows prompt resolution and addressing blockers.